oskarCv/gitRecap/README.md

 How to use git log command
 git log shows the list of commits that has been done already git log --stat shows what has beenn added and or removed

+# Git checkout
+With git chekcout command we can go to a prev version of the file if we know the commit that contains the version of the file we want to have git checkout [commit id] file.extention